-9. Paycheck Protection Program Loan
+8. Paycheck Protection Program Loan

 On May 11, 2020, the Organization entered into an unsecured forgivable loan agreement (PPP Loan) in the amount of \$35,932, with a bank pursuant to the Paycheck Protection Program, established as part of the Coronavirus Aid, Relief and Economic Security Act.
 The PPP Loan includes a feature that allows for forgiveness of the loan if the funds are used for eligible purposes, including payroll and benefits, and if the Organization maintains its payroll levels.
 The Organization recorded the full amount of the PPP Loan as debt at December 31, 2021 and intends to reflect the benefit of any loan forgiveness when the loan forgiveness application is approved by the Small Business Administration.
-The Organization received formal forgiveness of the PPP Loan in February 2022.
-The forgiveness of the PPP Loan is included in non-operating income in the accompanying statement of activities for the year ended December 31, 2022.
+The Organization received formal forgiveness of the PPP Loan is included in non-operating income in the accompanying statement of activities for the year ended December 31, 2022.

-10. Subsequent Events
+9. Subsequent Events

-The Organization evaluated subsequent events through the date the financial statements were available to be issued, and concluded that no additional disclosures are required.
+The Organization has evaluated subsequent events through July 29, 2024, the date the combined financial statements were available to be issued, and concluded no additional disclosures are required.